microsoft/DeepSpeed/docs/_posts/2020-05-28-fastest-bert-training.md

 pursues ultimate training performance goal, and deterministic version may save development time by better facilitating experimentation and debugging.

-In our experiments, we use stochastic kernels for the pretraining BERT, while using non-stochastic kernels for fine-tuning to achieve fully reproducible results.
+In our experiments, we use stochastic kernels for the pre-training BERT, while using non-stochastic kernels for fine-tuning to achieve fully reproducible results.
 We recommend using stochastic kernels for training tasks involving massive amounts of data such as pre-training, while using non-stochastic